 What inspired you to get into law?

-I would say I'm analytical, pedantic and argumentative and while these may not be the most endearing traits, I believe they're all well suited to a career in law.
+I’m analytical, pedantic and can be quite argumentative by nature.
+While these may not be my most endearing traits, I believe they’re all well suited to a career in law.
 I’ve always been pretty good with numbers too, which led me to undertake a degree in accounting.
 Working in costs law offers quite a nice balance for my skillset.

 What is the most rewarding aspect of your role?

 I’d say there are two things I find particularly rewarding in my role.
 One is achieving a really good result at a costs management hearing.
 I enjoy the advocacy side of my role and a positive result at a hearing is an indicator of a job well done.

 The other aspect I find particularly rewarding is training more junior members of the team.
 I get a lot of satisfaction from sharing my knowledge and experience to help with the development of others.

 What do you like about working at Irwin Mitchell?

 I think my favourite thing about working for Irwin Mitchell is the opportunities to further your career.